 On this solution, you can change triggers in SR properties to solve the error system restore point gone.

-After that you can click Conditions tab to specify those conditions, and uncheck Start only if the computer is on AC power and Start the task only if the computer is idle for.
+- After that, you can click the Conditions tab to specify those conditions, and uncheck Start only if the computer is on AC power and Start the task only if the computer is idle for.

-Follow all above mentioned 6 solutions try to recover Windows 10 restore points.
-System Restore is a very useful tool in the Windows OS that is better and more efficient in the Windows 10 version.
-This feature can be used to restore the important system file in Windows 10.
-However, you still cannot restore your personal data and data lost caused by your hard drive or system crash.
-For this issue, you need get the powerful computer data recovery program to help you retrieve all lost data files back.
-Check the following Recoverit Free Data Recovery software, download and try it to restore your important files back if got the data lost error.
+Follow all above mentioned 6 solutions try to recover Windows 11/10 restore points.
+System Restore is a very useful tool in the Windows OS that is better and more efficient in the Windows 11/10 version.
+This feature can be used to restore the important system file in Windows 11/10.
+However, you still cannot restore your data and data loss caused by your hard drive or system crash.
+For this issue, you need to get the powerful computer data recovery program to help you retrieve all lost data files back.
+Check the following Recoverit Free Data Recovery software, download, and try it to restore your important files if got the data lost error.
 It also helps you recover data in WINPE mode.

-Recover lost data files from Windows 10 Computer easily.
+- Recover lost data files from Windows 11/10 Computers easily.

 Computer Data Recovery